NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] SharedLoopWatts only required if IsSharedSystem is true.
   .. [#] Shared loop pump power attributed to the dwelling unit is calculated as SharedLoopWatts / NumberofUnitsServed.
   .. [#] ChargeDefectRatio currently constrained to zero for ground-to-air heat pumps due to an EnergyPlus limitation; this constraint will be relaxed in the future.
+         Likewise ChargeNotTested is not currently supported because it results in Grade 3 refrigerant charge, which is a non-zero charge defect ratio.

 HPXML HVAC Control
 ******************